Women's Equality Party: Second party conference

 The second party conference took place in Kettering in September 2018.
 Among the motions passed was one supporting the People's Vote campaign calling for a public vote on the final Brexit deal between the United Kingdom and the European Union.

+Abortion

+During its existence the party supported removing abortion from criminal law and supported safe access to abortions.

+Position regarding gender self-identification

+In November 2022, the party voted in support of a motion to back gender self-identification.
+Of the party members who took part in the vote at the party's conference, 138 voted in favour of gender self-identification, while 29 opposed, and 5 abstained.

 The party's name

 The party's name was "debated and discussed at two public meetings".
 When Toksvig was asked why the party was named the Women's Equality Party, rather than just the Equality Party, she answered: "Because there is a huge issue, women are certainly not equal....
 It's time that women, finally, after all these years, what is it, almost a hundred years since we finally got the vote, it's time we stepped up and took our equal place in society."
 She also stated the party's motto, "Equality is better for everybody".
-Mayer has also stated, "I'm very happy with the name: all genders are joining us and I hope they continue to.
+Mayer also stated, "I'm very happy with the name: all genders are joining us and I hope they continue to.
 More than half the population is living in inequality and that is genuinely not good for everyone, economically or culturally."